MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ## System Model H1

-The System Model H1 generation of quantum computers, Powered by Honeywell, are comprised of a Quantum charge-coupled device (QCCD) with one linear section and currently includes two machine targets: H1-1 and H1-2.
-Both quantum computers have fundamentally the same design and both meet a nominal set of technical requirements.
-However, they may have system-to-system variability in exact performance and features, such as the maximum number of available qubits.
-Users are encouraged to test compatibility of their code by submitting jobs to a [syntax checker](#syntax-checkers) and [System Model H1 Emulator](#system-model-h1-emulators) prior to submitting them to the target machines.
+The System Model H1 generation of quantum computers, Powered by Honeywell, are comprised of a Quantum charge-coupled device (QCCD) with one linear section and currently includes one machine targets: the H1-1.
+Users are encouraged to test compatibility of their code with the H1-1 by submitting jobs to a [syntax checker](#syntax-checkers) and [System Model H1 Emulator](#system-model-h1-emulators) prior to submitting them to the target machines.

-Both System Model H1 machines, H1-1 and H1-2, are continuously upgraded throughout their product lifecycle.
+The System Model H1 machine is continuously upgraded throughout its product lifecycle.
 Users are given access to the most up-to-date, advanced, and capable hardware available.

 More information can be found in the *System Model H1 Product Data Sheet* found on the [System Model H1] page.